Your search results

 Step 8: Conduct Due Diligence

-Hire a local attorney to verify the property’s legal status.
-Check the Public Registry for a clear title and no encumbrances.
+Hire a local attorney to verify the property’s legal status and review the Public Registry.

 Tip: Confirm zoning laws and future development plans for the area.